 The task of the previous designer was to organize and present all the features in a way that allowed users to perform editing directly.
 To improve the efficiency of this process, the designer created a wireframe, which presented the information architecture of the future design.
 A wireframe is a simple and fast way to create a schematic visual representation of screens and transitions, helping developers and clients gain a clear understanding of the structure of the design.

-The Cuteen app had six core features that needed to be presented in the most effective way.
-The designer proposed two layout options.
-The first included a circular banner and brand name at the top of the screen.
-The designer explored several ways to place the icons of the main features as well as the CTA photo button.
 It was important that the CTA button had enough contrast so that users would recognize it as the main interactive element of the interface.
 This design included three alternatives for positioning the UI components in different parts of the app screen.
 The first showed the camera CTA button separated from the features, while the others presented different ways of visually connecting them within a single interactive area.

 The second layout focused on presenting the features.
 The banners were removed, with the icons placed at the top of the screen and the CTA positioned in the center.
 Such a structure helps focus users’ attention and reduces potential distractions.